 Consider the size of the grout joint before the stone floor is laid, too.
 “Generally, a honed stone with a square edge will look better with a very narrow grout joint, while an aged-looking stone with a pillowed edge will suit a slightly larger grout joint,” says Indigenous’ Joss Thomas.

-How to Look After Your Stone Flooring
+How to Care For Stone Flooring

-Natural stone is hard wearing, but chipping a tile isn’t out of the question.
+Natural stone flooring is hard wearing, but chipping a tile isn’t out of the question.
 “Replacing individual tiles is difficult, but possible,” says Indigenous’ Joss Thomas.